-Each quarter the Investment Consultants, AON Hewitt, reported on the Fund's quarterly performance by individual investment manager and mandate to the Pension Fund Committee, and these managers presented their performance to the Committee during the year giving members an opportunity to gain a deeper understanding of the investments, the decision making process and their performance.
+Each quarter the Investment Consultants, AON Hewitt, reported on the Fund's quarterly performance by individual investment manager and mandate to the Joint Pension Fund Committee, and Pension Board.
+The Investment and Performance Sub Committee also met each Manager twice during the year giving members an opportunity to gain a deeper understanding of the investments, the decision making process and their performance.